 You can contact Kawis Krisant for having the composting pot, here.

 We were so happy to learn how to compost that day.
-We hope more households and business can practice this beautiful thing.
+We hope more households and business can practice this beautiful thing find more about water damage repair riverside.
 We think the segregation of waste has to be done locally either from Household & Business (Restaurants, Villas & Hotels).

 As additional information, Kawis Krisant also does Takakura Composting for bigger scale composting that is suitable for hotel or restaurant.
 Now, GumiBamboo understand that we need to learn more, especially how to compost on a smaller scale that can be done for individual who lives in a small space 🙂 Keep up the good work Kawis Krisant and everyone!